jellyfin-archive/jellyfin-docs/general/clients/kodi.md

 ### Multiple User Accounts

-The Jellyfin for Kodi addon doesn't natively handle multiple user accounts.
+The Jellyfin for Kodi add-on doesn't natively handle multiple user accounts.
 Fortunately, Kodi has a built in method of handling this called profiles.
 Information about this can be found on the Profiles page of the [Kodi Wiki](https://kodi.wiki/view/Profiles).
 Once profiles have been created, you must install the Jellyfin add-on and go through the installation steps above for each user profile.
 When you switch Kodi profiles, you will also switch Jellyfin users.
 You can tell Kodi to bring you to a profile login screen during startup by going to the Profiles section inside of the Settings page and checking the box for "Show login screen on startup."

 > [!NOTE]
 > Kodi's default skin does not display all unicode characters.
 To display unicode characters the skin's font must be changed.